ImmunoOncology/IMK_analysis/README.md

   8. sc-RNAseq-analysis.R: Single cell RNA-seq analysis of Sade-Feldman M et al. data.
   9. Deconvolution.R: in silico cytometry method to obtained quantification of cell types in our RNA-seq.
   10. TCR-BCR-HLA.R: TCR, BCR and HLA profiling of the cutaneous melanoma cohort.
-  11. 11-Machine-Learning.R: Machine Learning analysis to establish the predictive power of our gene signature.
+  11. Machine-Learning.R: Machine Learning analysis to establish the predictive power of our gene signature.